Remote Desktop Gateway: MFA and access controls for RD Gateway and RD Web

 Secure RD Gateway and RD Web with MFA

 Remote Desktop Protocol (RDP) is a technology millions of organizations depend on, and criminals have come to love.
 For organizations, RDP is a hugely convenient way for admins and employees to connect remotely into or out of a Windows network.
 Unfortunately, RDP also has glaring security weaknesses criminals know they can exploit with little effort.
-The good news is, organizations can deploy RDP more securely thanks to Remote Desktop Gateway (RDG or RD Gateway).
+The good news is, organizations can deploy RDP more securely thanks to multi-factor authentication (MFA) for Remote Desktop Gateway (RDG or RD Gateway).

 The need for RD Gateway: Remote working and RDP vulnerabilities